You are currently viewing 4 Best Electric Guitar Strings for Blues

 • A rising in-diameter string gauge of 9/46 is ideal for longer-scale length guitars.

-• Round core strings create a dense tone with good sustain
+• Round core strings create a dense tone with strong sustain

 • They have a highly responsive touch sensitivity